All to Myself (Dan + Shay song)

 "All to Myself" is a song recorded by American country music duo Dan + Shay.
 It is the third single from their 2018 self-titled album.
 Duo members Dan Smyers and Shay Mooney wrote the song with Jordan Reynolds and Nicolle Galyon; Smyers also co-produced the song with Scott Hendricks.

 Content and history

 The duo released the song to country radio on February 11, 2019, as the third single from their self-titled third studio album.
 The duo's members, Dan Smyers and Shay Mooney, co-wrote the song with Nicolle Galyon and Jordan Reynolds.

 Billy Dukes of Taste of Country said of the song's composition that "Snaps and a thin guitar lick introduce Shay Mooney's vocals before a more robust and organic arrangement powers the song, starting at the chorus."
 The lyrics tell of a man's desire to have his lover "all to [him]self".

 Commercial performance

-The song was certified double-Platinum on July 22, 2020.
+The song was certified triple platinum on May 9, 2024.
 It has sold 123,000 copies in the United States as of September 2019.

 It reached the top of the Billboard Country Airplay chart dated August 24, 2019, becoming Dan + Shay's sixth Number One hit.